informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 - `.external-link`: By adding this to links, chaise shows a notification to the user when they are being navigated away from chaise for external links and assets hosted elsewhere.
 - `.external-link-no-icon`: By default we're going to add a icon to any external links.
 If you don't want it in a particular link, you can use this class.
 - `.vocab`: Use this to represent a vocabulary.
+- `.chaise-autofill`: Use this to set the height and width to fill the parent container based on the user's browser.

 ## Examples